sseaman/skillVC/README.md

 ```

 #### Scanning
-Scanning searches a defined set of files and, based on reading (introspection) each file, classifies them as cards,
+Scanning searches a defined set of files and, based on reading (introspection) each file, classifies them as responses,
 filters, intents, or sessionHanlder.
 Scanning had an advantage over CoC because it allows a single javascript object
-to act as both a filter, intent, and sessionHandler (cards are still required to be separate files).
+to act as both a filter, intent, and sessionHandler (responses are still required to be separate files).
 However, as
 each object must be full loaded and introspected, it can take SkillVC longer to initialize when compared to CoC.

 For Scanning, create an index.js that has the following: